-As befitting an Earl’s wife, we have a large array of exquisite hats.
+As befitting an Earl’s wife, Cora has a large array of exquisite hats.

-Lady Grantham has some of the loveliest Edwardian hats to be found.
+In fact, Lady Grantham has some of the loveliest Edwardian hats to be found in the show.

 Meanwhile her daughters each sport their own version of the cloche hat, a big fashion staple in the 1910s.

 When personalities come forth, we discover only Sybil really favors the cloche.
-Only Mary is fancy enough to go with the large brim.
+Mary is fancier than the others with her large brim, since she is the eldest.

 Manly, yet feminine.

 I know that last one’s not a hat.
-But the whole outfit is such a lovely example of the pre-flapper era style, and the feather forerunner to the modern fascinator is one of my favorite of Mary’s headpieces.
+But the whole outfit is such a lovely example of the pre-flapper era style.
+The “feather forerunner to the modern fascinator” is one of my favorite of Mary’s headpieces.